Spartronics4915/developers_handbook/robot_programming/robot_lessons/3_commands.md

 ___

-## Extending your knowledge
+## Expanding your knowledge

-Now that we've gone over all the aspects of a Command, you're ready to write your own.
-This time, you'll be using the previous methods you wrote in the Subsystem lesson (LIST THEM HERE) and constructing commands around them.

-@TODO: Ideas for Command practice.
-They'll depend on what robot we're using.
-And the previous lesson.
+Now that you've created a Command for shooting balls, try creating an `unjam` Command.